 Muography, or muon radiography, is a powerful imaging technique that exploits the properties of subatomic particles called muons to create detailed images of the interior of objects or structures.
-Muons are similar to electrons, although about 200 times heavier, and are naturally occurring in cosmic rays that continuously bombard the Earth from space.
+Muons are similar to electrons, although about 200 times heavier, and are naturally created by cosmic rays coming from space that continuously bombard the Earth..

 Muons produced from cosmic rays are highly energetic particles that can penetrate various materials, including rock, stone, and earth.
-Unlike X-rays or gamma rays, which can be absorbed or scattered by dense materials, muons can travel significant distances without interacting much with the substance they pass through.
+Unlike X-rays or gamma rays, which can be easily absorbed or scattered by dense materials, muons can travel significant distances without interacting much with the substance they pass through.

-To capture and record the behavior of muons, specialized detectors are placed on or near the object or structure of interest.
+To capture and record the behavior of muons, specialized detectors are placed below or near the object or structure of interest.
 These detectors are typically designed to track the trajectory of individual muons as they pass through the object being studied.